Pere Marquette 1225: Excursion service

 On October 20, 2013, the locomotive was fired up for a test run and moved again for the first time since 2009.
-It will run again for another 15 years until 2028 when its next overhaul work is due.
+It is to run until 2028 when its next overhaul work is due.

 As of 2014, No. 1225 operates excursion trains over the Great Lakes Central Railroad (formally Tuscola and Saginaw Bay Railway) several times per year, including operations that leave Owosso and going to cities such as Alma, Clare, Mt.
 Pleasant, and Cadillac in Michigan.
-Since 2004, No. 1225 has hauled winter weekend excursions to Ashley between Thanksgiving and the middle of December, due to copyright issues, as the "North Pole Express".
+Since 2004, No. 1225 has hauled winter weekend excursions to Ashley between Thanksgiving and the middle of December as the "North Pole Express".